st-allan/list-of-great-podcasts-episodes-to-learn/README.md

-# A List of Podcasts to Learn Something New
+# A List of Podcast Episodes to Learn Something New

 I have many interests, but this list is oriented toward **tech, business, education, and general personal improvement**.